Upcoming Stablecoins

 ROUGHRIDER

+North Dakota's state-owned bank cleared its biggest hurdle on March 25 for a Solana-based bank-to-bank settlement coin, targeting September 2026.
 North Dakota's Bank of North Dakota — the only state-owned bank in the US — cleared its biggest hurdle on March 25 when the Industrial Commission unanimously approved the bank-to-bank use case for Roughrider Coin.
 Ten local banks have already expressed pilot interest, CEO Don Morgan rates the risk as 'low to moderate,' and the project is expected to be cost-neutral to the state.
 The coin runs on Solana via Fiserv's infrastructure, backed by USD reserves and 93-day Treasury notes under the GENIUS Act's state-issued stablecoin exemption.
 It won't be publicly tradeable — this is pure interbank settlement plumbing, voluntary for ND banks and credit unions.
 September 2026 remains the target, pending Fiserv contract finalization.
 As the second US state stablecoin after Wyoming's FRNT, Roughrider represents an emerging pattern: state treasurers discovering that blockchain settlement is cheaper than correspondent banking, even when the vote requires a closed-door executive session lasting two and a half hours.

 Fiserv USD